cvxgrp/qcml/README.md

 declares two dimensions, `m` and `n`; two variables of length `n` and `m`, respectively; an elementwise positive (sparse) parameter matrix, `A`; the scalar parameter `b`; and the vector parameter `c`.

+Furthermore, a variable may be marked as a dual variable by prefixing the declaration with `dual`.
+Thus, `dual variable y` (no dimensions) declares `y` to be a dual variable.
+Dual variables are associated with constraints with a colon: `y : x >= 0`, associates the dual variable `y` with the nonnegativity constraint.

 Abstract dimensions
 -------------------